 Sponsored Links & Their Impact On SEO

-The relationship between the two strategies is far from mutually exclusive, and can significantly impact overall search engine marketing efforts.
+The relationship between the two strategies is far from mutually exclusive and can have a significant impact on overall search engine marketing efforts.

 These links, commonly referred to as PPC ads, are the paid listings that appear at the top and bottom of SERPs, often distinguished by a small “Ad” label.